Overview

 There are also additional one-off costs paid from the miscellaneous budget.
 This covers other parliamentary costs which are not covered by other parts of the rules, but which have been approved by IPSA.
 It also covers any residential accommodation costs incurred in the two months after an MP has left Parliament.

-The Yearly salary calculator allows offices to run a quick forecast of the staffing budget expenditure for a 12-month period.
+The Yearly salary calculator allows offices to forecast the staffing budget expenditure for 12 months.

-It is commonly used at the beginning of the financial year when the staff modelling report is not yet available.
+It is commonly used when the staff modelling report is unavailable at the beginning of the financial year.

 Throughout the year, it can be used alongside the Staff Modelling Report to check whether there are any variations to the original forecast.